Ghini/ghini.desktop/doc/searching.rst

 for %max it searches for all values that end in max.
 The string %max%a would search for all value that contain max and end in a.

-For more information about the different search domain see…..TODO
+For more information about the different search domain and their short-hand aliases, see search-domains_ .

 If expression are invalid they are usually used as search by value searchs.
 For example the search string ``gen=`` will execute a search by